ju4nv1e1r4/cost-llm-go/README.md

 ## Overview

 CostLLM is a Go package designed to calculate the cost of fine-tuning and inferencing language models (LLMs) based on the number of tokens processed.
-This package is useful for **LLMOps** and **AIOps** routines and recommended for professionals who want to estimate the operational costs of their models before execution.
+This package is useful for **MLOps** and **AIOps** routines and recommended for professionals who want to estimate the operational costs of their models before execution.

 With **CostLLM**, you can:
 - Calculate the cost of training (fine-tuning) a model based on the number of input tokens.